NourKamaly/AirlineTicketPricePrediction/README.md

 7. Feature engineering applied to the other features
 8. Data transformation using the discrete cosine transform as this is a time series data (we suspected that the data may have been periodic)
 ![time series data](https://user-images.githubusercontent.com/76780379/170845001-c72271a3-f6b0-4886-bdf2-d2d2e7058622.jpg)
-Mutlliple encoders were used and this resulted in 3 different dataset and training was done on each one of them separatly
+Multiple encoders were used and this resulted in 3 different dataset and training was done on each one of them separatly
 # Modeling :

 10 models were used in Regression
 1. eXtreme Gradient Boosting Regressor
-2. Poissom Regressor
+2. Poisson Regressor
 3. Histogram Gradient Boosting Regressor
-4. Linear Regressiom
+4. Linear Regression
 5. Light Gradient Boosting Machine Regressor
 6. Gradient Boosting Regressor
 7. Extra Tree Regressor